Texas A&M AgriLife Extension Service

 District Extension Administrator

-Ms. Rue is is responsible for one of 12 district offices in the state and takes care of staffing, professional development and management of county extension agents in 23 counties in far west Texas.
-She coordinates and evaluates educational programming delivered by the agents, and in her role as DEA, she serves as a liaison with County Commissioners’ Courts, key leaders, and state and federal elected officials to improve the lives of clientele in far west Texas.
+Royall is responsible for one of 12 district offices in the state and takes care of staffing, professional development and management of county extension agents in 23 counties in far west Texas.
+He coordinates and evaluates educational programming delivered by the agents, and, in his role as DEA, serves as a liaison with County Commissioner’s Courts, key leaders, and state and federal elected officials to improve the lives of clientele in far west Texas.

 Extension Animal Science